 Things change and mistakes happen.
 Technology and humans are both fallible.
 The important thing to remember is to remain calm.
 Not only will keeping your composure help you manage the situation, but it will help your prospect stay calm as well.
 Keep in mind that your prospect will take his cues from you.
 If you suddenly look like you’ve just missed the last flight home, your prospect will be understandably alarmed as well.

-When the unexpected occurs in business, I find many improv techniques to be very helpful, especially the improv rule of Use it, Lose it, or Laugh at to be extremely helpful.
+When the unexpected occurs in business, great presenters can find many improv techniques to be helpful, especially the improv rule of Use it, Lose it, or Laugh at to be extremely helpful.
 The rule quickly narrows down three choices of actions to take to make sure your presentation doesn’t end up bombing.

 Here’s how to use the improv rule of Use it, Lose it, or Laugh at it